 Strawberries also benefit from the saponin produced by spinach, which is both antibacterial and antifungal.

 - Learn More: Strawberries are one of our best and favorite crops to grow, and we always include companion plants in our beds every year.
 Check out the must-have Strawberry Companion Plants for your garden.

-Nasturtiums will act as a barrier against many harmful insects making them one of the best companion plants you can plant with your spinach.
-These flowering plants can help to repel:
+Nasturtiums will act as a barrier against many harmful insects, making them one of the best companion plants you can plant with your spinach.
+These flowering plants can help to repel, confuse, deter, and trap:

 - Cabbage worms

 - Cucumber beetles

 They also act as a trapping crop for insects like flea beetles.

 The flowers of the nasturtium plants act as a colorful aromatic beacon for beneficial bugs like bees, parasitic wasps, and ladybugs.

 The lush foliage will help create a living ground cover making a blanket over the soil.
 In addition, plants that protect the soil will help keep moisture evaporation low and cool the ground soil during the hottest days of summer.